10 Nifty IKEA Cat Hacks

 1. LACK IKEA Cat Hacks Tree

-This IKEA hacks cat hack uses lack tables minimal effort (and money) for a big pay-off.
+This IKEA cat hack uses lack tables and minimal effort (and money) for a big pay-off.
 Most of the simple DIY projects for cat houses and cat scratchers that you see out there just don't have the SIZE and height that this one does.

 You definitely need the space for affiliate links to this cute tree, but its simple style can be accommodated in any decor scheme.
 And, at only $12.99 per LACK side table, it's a super cheap fur baby, too.